leafac/leafac.com/prose/playing-the-game-with-plt-redex/judgment-forms.md

 table-of-contents: table-of-contents.html
 ---

 A judgment form is different from a [metafunction](metafunctions) in two ways: (1) it may have multiple outputs,<label class="margin-note"><input type="checkbox"><span markdown="1">Similar to a regular Racket function that returns `values`.</span></label> and (2) it is nondeterministic.
 A metafunction tries to match its inputs with each of the patterns in the definition clauses in order, and the first match *determines* the metafunction output.
 We say a metafunction is *deterministic*.
-A judgment form, on the other hand, tries to match its inputs with *all* the patterns in the definition clauses and outputs all cases that match.
+A judgment form, on the other hand, tries to match its inputs with *all* the patterns in the definition clauses and may output multiple values if there are multiple matches.
 A judgment form is *nondeterministic*.
-Another way of interpreting this is that a judgment form is a metafunction that returns a set of outputs.
+Another way of interpreting this is that a judgment form is a metafunction that returns a set of outputs.<label class="margin-note"><input type="checkbox"><span markdown="1">A mathematician would say that a metafunction is a mathematical *function*, while a judgment form is a mathematical *relation*.
+A relation is more general than a function, as a function is just a relation in which clauses are mutually exclusive.</span></label>

-For example, consider both a metafunction and a judgment form that have the same patterns in their clauses: `(any ...)` and `any`.
-When the input is `(1 2 3)`, the metafunction matches the first clause and returns the output determined by it, and the judgment form matches *both* patterns and returns both outputs.
+For example, consider both a metafunction and a judgment form that include clauses with the patterns `(any ...)` and `any`.
+Given the input `(1 2 3)`, the metafunction matches only the first clause, while the judgment form matches *both* clauses.

-We define a judgment form with `define-judgment-form`:
+We define a judgment form with [`define-judgment-form`](https://docs.racket-lang.org/redex/The_Redex_Reference.html?q=define-relation#%28form._%28%28lib._redex%2Freduction-semantics..rkt%29._define-judgment-form%29%29):

 <aside markdown="1">
 The notation for judgment forms with a line separating conditions and conclusion is similar to the notation used for arithmetic in grade school: